supercodingninja/Portfolio_Discover-Frederick-Thomas/ReadMe.md

 ## Repositiory End-Goal Criterea
 ###### [Back to Table of Contents](#Table-of-Contents)
-Given that we met our Users' Stories, we want to accomplish the following criterea:
+Given that we met our Users' Stories, we want to accomplish the following criterea ([see demo](#docs/Demo/cssDemo.gif)):

     1. Deploy a live url from this application.
     2. Our application loads with no errors.
     3. Our GitHub repository contains application code (showcase your work and thought process).
-    4. Our application resembles the mock-up functionality provided in the demo (can we follow the designer's plan, even if you do not like it).
+    4. Our application resembles the mock-up functionality provided in the demo can we follow the designer's plan, even if you do not like it).
     5. Our repository should have a unique name.
     6. Our repository follows best practices for file structure and naming conventions.
     7. Our repository follows best practices for class/id naming conventions, indentation, quality comments, etc.